Identical Particles in Quantum Mechanics: Against the Received View: Introduction

-In the following we will discuss and defend a way of dealing with ``identical quantum particles'' that is very similar to the story we just sketched for bank money.
-That is, we will consider a collection of ``identical particles that are in exactly the same state'' as \emph{one} object, not consisting of individual parts; this quantum object is identified by the state and its occupation number.
-Under certain circumstances it will happen, though, that distinguishing characteristics are created (analogously to what may happen in bank transfers) and that the notion of an individual quantum particle becomes applicable.
+In the following we will discuss and defend a way of dealing with ``identical quantum particles'' that is similar to the story just sketched for bank money.
+That is, we will consider what is usually called a collection of ``identical particles that are in the same state'' as \emph{one} object, not consisting of individual parts; this quantum object is identified by the quantum state and its occupation number (the analogy is with a bank account and its balance).
+Under certain circumstances it may happen, though, that distinguishing characteristics are created (analogously to what may happen in bank transfers) and that the notion of an individual quantum particle becomes applicable.

 By going this way we will deviate from what in the philosophy of physics has become known as the ``Received View'' regarding the nature of identical quantum particles \citep{french}.
-This Received View is motivated by developments that took place after Planck's introduction of discrete oscillator energies, starting with Einstein's suggestion that black body radiation might be considered to consist of ``light quanta'' with energy $h\nu$, even in the absence of any energy exchanges with material oscillators \citep{einstein}.
-This suggestion remained controversial, but started to gain acceptance when two decades later \cite{einstein2} showed that Planck's statistical treatment of energy packets could also be applied successfully to the atoms of a quantum gas.
-The basic statistical feature that permutations of the elements ``filling a state'' leave the state invariant remained in place in this new application of Planck's statistics---but now these elements were interpreted as \emph{particles}, instead of the earlier energy packets.
-This permutation invariance of particles led to the core idea of the Received View: quantum particles of the same kind are physical objects of a previously unknown sort, namely objects without identity.
+The Received View was to a large extent motivated by developments that took place after Planck's introduction of discrete energy packets.
+First there was Einstein's suggestion that black body radiation itself might be considered to consist of ``light quanta'', behaving as particles, whereas Planck had only spoken about quantized energy exchanges with material resonators \citep{einstein}.
+Einstein's suggestion remained controversial, but started to gain acceptance when two decades later \cite{einstein2} showed that Planck's statistical treatment of energy packets could also be applied successfully to the atoms of a quantum gas.
+The permutation invariance typical of Planck's statistics remained in place in this new application---but now Planck's energy packets were replaced by gas atoms, i.e.\ \emph{quantum particles}.
+Apparently the exchange of such particles does not correspond to any physical difference.
+This leads to the core idea of the Received View: quantum particles of the same kind are objects of a completely novel type, namely objects without identity.